 Any garden improves with water.
-When planning your garden, leave 10 to 15 percent of the area for water culture and water gardens.
-Water plays an important role attracting predators such as birds, frogs and beneficial insects to the garden.
+When planning your garden, leave 10 to 15 per cent of the area for water culture and gardens.
+Water is essential in attracting predators such as birds, frogs and beneficial insects to the garden.

-The choice of a water detail will obviously depend on the available space in the garden.
-You can place water details in the garden, on the balcony or patio by either by adding ponds or a simple water pot.
+The choice of a water detail will depend on the available space in the garden.
+You can place water details in the garden, balcony, or patio by adding ponds or a simple water pot.

 Water in small spaces

-Ecological balance is an art, and for smaller more complex water gardens, containers and pots can do the job.
+Natural balance is an art, and containers and pots can do the job for smaller, more complex water gardens.

-- Choose a containers or ceramic pot that suits the appearance of your project.
+- Choose a container or ceramic pot that suits the appearance of your project.

 - Close any holes or cracks with waterproof glue (silicone).
 Cover the hole with a piece of tile.
-Allow to dry for 24 hours.
+Allow drying for 24 hours.

 - Fill slowly with water.